 Aspect 2

 In implementation tested in CE5-3.2.1 the averaging of SAO and Hadamard output is performed at the frame basis without consideration of whether filter is applied to particular CTU or not.
 This lead to degradation of joint filtering performance.
 This bug was eliminated by performing averaging only for those CTUs where both filters are enabled.

+Aspect 3

+Aspect 3 is a non-normative fix of a bug identified in CE5-3.2 software.
+During cost calculation in encoder RDO the padding process may touch uninitialized memory.
+That may cause mismatch after decoding of concatenated RA streams, although parallel decoding has no issues.

-In a table below the simulation results of both aspects applied to CE5-3.2.1 are provided.
+In a table below the simulation results of aspect 1 and aspect 2 applied to CE5-3.2.1 are provided.

 Test 1.
 The test results of Aspect 1 and Aspect 2 applied to CE5-3.2.1.